symphonists/localisationmanager/README.markdown

 ### Symphony core

 Translations of the Symphony core are distributed via separate extensions.
 These extensions should be named `lang_{$name}` where `{$name}` is your language name, e. g. `lang_german` or `lang_dutch`.
 Each localisation extension should contain a `lang` folder where you store your translations.
 The needed files can be created using this extension.
 Please keep in mind that all language files need to follow a strict name scheme using the language code, e. g. `lang.pt-br.php` or `lang.ru.php`.
-[A list of all language codes can be found here](http://msdn.microsoft.com/en-us/library/ms533052(VS.85).aspx).
+A list of all language codes can be found here: <http://msdn.microsoft.com/en-us/library/ms533052(VS.85).aspx>.

 Local variants of the same language should be bundled in the same extension, e. g. `English (United States)` and `English (United Kingdom)`.